Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click and make a purchase.

 Now, I’m not an expert at setting up a freelance business as I have only had to do it once -thankfully.
 But I had to juggle a lot of tasks that were out of my comfort zone.
 I also have plenty of friends and clients that have set up their own business and have seen first-hand the struggles.

 But before you can make these decisions and start the admin tasks you have to do your research.
-Research any competitors, markets, your audience, software you may use and networking events you could attend.
+Research any competitors, markets, your audience, the software you may use, and networking events you could attend.

 Ok, you are nearly there.
 Now you need to get some clients, this could involve marketing – argh another area to learn.